 A website lets you generate traffic, acquire leads, and grow your credibility by sharing insightful content.
-It also provides a convenient place to showcase your work samples, including written articles, designs, photos, and so on.
+It also provides a convenient place to showcase your work samples, including written articles, designs, photos, etc.

-Some of the best online publishing platforms like WordPress.com, Issuu, and Wix include a free plan for new freelancers.
-This includes customizable themes, a built-in content editor, free plugins, and basic SEO tools.
+Some of the best online publishing platforms, like WordPress.com, Issuu, and Wix, include a free plan for new freelancers.
+This includes customizable themes, a built-in content editor, free plugins, and essential SEO tools.

 WordPress.com, for example, offers free portfolio themes with aesthetic layouts to show off your work samples.